About the Ultimate Workout

 What official documents are needed?

+The specific documents needed for travel will depend on the country you’re visiting.
+More information will be available in the project-specific information packet.
 All participants must have a passport that is valid for at least six months after the scheduled return date from the project.
-You can find more information about entrance requirements at the U.S. Department of State website.
 All travelers under the age of 18 must also submit notarized written permission from BOTH legal guardians.
 The form will be given to volunteers after registration.

 Do you have any fundraising ideas?